fergusean/fast-jwt/README.md

 - `secret`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms (whose format is defined by the Node's crypto module documentation).
 The secret can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option.
 - `algorithm`: The algorithm to use to sign the token, default is `HS256`.
 - `encoding`: The token encoding, default is `utf-8`.
+- `useWorkers`: Use worker_threads for cryptographic operations.
+On Node version below 11.7.0, this needs the process to be started with node flag `--experimental-workers` flag.
 - `mutatePayload`: If the original payload must be modified in place (via `Object.assign`) and thus will result changed to the caller funciton.
 - `expiresIn`: Time span (in milliseconds) after which the token expires, added as the `exp` claim in the payload.
 This will override any existing value in the claim.
 - `notBefore`: Time span (in milliseconds) before the token is active, added as the `nbf` claim in the payload.
 This will override any existing value in the claim.